Waterfowl Hunting in Alaska

 Migratory bird hunters in Alaska have numerous opportunities to harvest waterfowl, sandhill cranes, and snipe.
 Whether decoying brant over eel grass beds at Cold Bay, jump-shooting dabblers on Minto Flats, or waiting in a pit blind for a crack at speckle bellies in Delta, the variety of bird species hunted and the diversity of hunting venues are unique to the state.
 Alaska's marine and freshwater wetlands produce a fall flight of about 12 million ducks and over one million geese to all four North American flyways and neighboring countries.
 They also provide vital staging habitat for migrants that breed in Canada and Russia.
 Approximately 8,800 waterfowl hunters in Alaska can expect to harvest close to 70,000 ducks and 7,000 geese per hunting season.

 The annual process for setting migratory bird hunting regulations begins in January and ends in September.
-For management and regulations purposes, Alaska is divided into 26 migratory bird hunting zones.
-The first thing to do before going afield is to determine what zone you will be hunting.
-Become familiar with the regulations and shooting times for that area, and purchase appropriate stamps and licenses.
-Special permits may be required to hunt certain species (e.g., swans), or in particular areas.
+For management and regulations purposes, Alaska has 26 game management units which are divided into 5 migratory bird hunting zones.
+The first thing to do before going afield is to determine what game management unit you are going to be hunting in and then find its correlating zone.
+Become familiar with the regulations and shooting times for that zone, and purchase appropriate stamps and licenses.
+Special permits may be required to hunt certain species (e.g., swans), or in particular areas (e.g., Anchorage Coastal Wildlife Refuge).
 Be aware of special restrictions and legal methods of take.
 Remember that nontoxic shot is required for hunting waterfowl, sandhill cranes, and snipe; you cannot carry lead shot in the field while hunting migratory birds.
 Also, know the federal regulations regarding transport and shipping, possession and tagging, and additional methods of take.
 All of these are outlined in the Alaska Migratory Bird Hunting Regulations.
 For complete federal hunting rules, contact the U.S. Fish and Wildlife Service (USFWS), Law Enforcement, 1011 E. Tudor Road, Anchorage, AK 99503, phone (907) 786-3311.
 Dog trainers and hunting dog clubs should be aware of the regulations for using birds for training purposes.

 Migratory birds are often banded or collared for scientific studies.
 They are legal game.
 However, if you take a marked animal, you must notify either the Alaska Department of Fish and Game, or the USFWS.
 Reporting a bird band is easy and informative.
 Bird bands furnish valuable data on the origin, movements and ages of ducks and geese.
 You may keep the bands and you will receive a certificate noting the date and location each bird was originally banded.